Interview Tips For Hiring Military Veterans

 Asking questions related to training, education and service experience is fine.
 However, unless you’re a Federal agency or deal with Veteran Preference Points, you should never ask anything that requires the veteran to give their discharge status.

 Similarly, you should avoid questions pertaining to an applicant’s military status.
 Asking a National Guardsman if they will be deployed soon is similar to asking a woman if she is pregnant or planning to have children.

 Lastly, if you are interviewing a wounded warrior, refrain from asking questions that would require them to disclose any disabilities.

-It is perfectly fine, and encouraged, to ask an applicant if they have read the job description and can fulfill the minimum job requirements; however, questioning an applicant on their disability or trying to uncover PTSD or a traumatic brain injury is a direct violation of the Uniformed Services Employment and Reemployment Rights Act as well as the Americans with Disabilities Act.
+It’s perfectly fine, and encouraged, to ask an applicant if they have read the job description and can fulfill the minimum job requirements.
+However, questioning an applicant on their disability or trying to uncover PTSD or a traumatic brain injury is a direct violation of the Uniformed Services Employment and Reemployment Rights Act as well as the Americans with Disabilities Act.

 Hiring veterans isn’t charity work.
 These men and women possess job skills and qualities that don’t just make them good employees, but some of the best employees.

 Countless military veterans with little or no career experience have thrived after being hired for civilian roles.
 In many cases, these employees prove to be major contributors to the company’s success; however, not every employee will be a seamless fit (as with any new hire), emphasizing the importance of acquiring stand-out candidates.